valentinas/mediaBam/README.md

 What is this?
 ===================

 A solution integrating uTorrent, Plex media server and torrent search.
-Lets you downiload your media from a torrent network in two clicks.
+Lets you download your media from a torrent network in two clicks.

 Dependecies
 ===================